b.a. forma

 Embodied through legibility.

 Project documentation is written to be understood by clients, contractors, and the people who maintain what is built.
 Performance targets, material logic, and design rationale are made visible at every phase.
-Technical knowledge is not withheld as professional leverage.

 Embodied through place-specific intelligence.